 Soft Serve Goes Upscale

-Look close and you will find soft serve ice cream in some upscale flavors around the country, especially in the midwest where this trend got its start thanks to spots like Young Joni in Minneapolis (ranked one of Eater’s in 2017) and Culvers, the Indiana-based chain that has had a strong following for its frozen custards for a while now.
+Look close and you will find soft serve ice cream in some upscale flavors around the country, especially in the midwest where this trend got its start thanks to spots like Young Joni in Minneapolis (ranked one of Eater’s in 2017) and Culvers, the Wisconsin-based chain that has had a strong following for its frozen custards for a while now.
 Here are some of the unique, upscale soft serve flavors we’re digging now:

 – Olive oil and sea salt